 Heightened.
-The healing taken increases by one dice per every level above 2nd.
+The healing taken increases by one dice per every level above 1st.

-Special.
-If the target is reduced to 0 hit points or below, they automatically stabilize.

 Resistance Aura [level 5]

 Abjuration [aura]

 Casting Time: 1 bonus action

 Range: Self (15-foot radius)

 Components: V

 Duration: Concentration (partial), up to 1 hour

 An elemental protective ward radiates from you in an aura with a 15-foot radius.
 Until the spell ends, the aura moves with you, centered on you.
 Choose one of the following damage types: cold, fel, fire, or shadow.
 The first each turn the affected targets take damage of the chosen type, they suffer 10 (3d6) less points of damage of that type.
 This cannot reduce the damage below 1 point.